 Sharing data outside of the EEA countries and the UK

-With the exceptions shown directly below all other data that we collect from you will be stored in the UK or the European Economic Area (EEA).
-We will not transfer your personal data outside the EEA or the UK without ensuring there are sufficient safeguards in place equivalent to those offered by UK data protection law.
+With the exceptions shown directly below all other data that we collect from you will be stored in the UK or the European Economic Area (EEA) or any other adequate country.
+We will not transfer your personal data outside the EEA or the UK or where there is adequacy without ensuring there are sufficient safeguards in place equivalent to those offered by UK data protection law.
 The exceptions to this are:

 - use of a bulk email provider called Mailchimp.
 This company is based in the US and by using their services we do pass your data to them.
 We will only pass data relevant to sending you any bulk emails such as our newsletter.
 We do not use Mailchimp for any one-to-one email communications you have with us.